AndyNortrup/AndyNortrup.github.io/content/posts/technology/2023-02-10-mastodon-hosting-wishlist/index.md

   - Mastodon
 categories: technology
 ---
 I've been experimenting with the Fediverse / Mastadon and I really like it.
 I've been on my friend's Seattle locals instance that he runs as a hobby.
-I sort of want to run my own insance, but I don't want to think about any of the server operations.
+I sort of want to run my own instance, but I don't want to think about any of the server operations.
 I want a hosting provider and I want it t to make it easy.

 ## Content moderation is the problem
 Content moderation is the biggest problem in Social Media, particularly scaled social media.
 Facebook makes more content moderation decisions every hour than the entire U.S. Justice system has made in it's entire existence.
 Some of those are really thorny issues that don't have a single solution.
 And there are some very serious problems with serious legal implications.